benami171/System_Programming2_Exe1/README.md

 ## Testing

-The project includes a test file that contains a lot of tests to check the project's functionality.
+The project includes a test file that contains a lot of tests to check the algorithms on directed/undirected graphs with negative weights/no weights/positive weights.

-## Note

-This project uses the clang++ compiler with the C++11 standard.
-It also uses the clang-tidy tool for code quality checks and valgrind for memory leak detection.